Computer-Based Exam Information

 CFA Institute is Transitioning to Computer-based Exams

-CFA Institute is transitioning all Level I CFA exams to computer-based testing.
-Registration for the first computer-based test in February 2021 opens 16 June 2020.
-The December 2020 exam is the last paper-based exam for Level I candidates.
+CFA Institute is transitioning all CFA exams to computer-based testing.
+The December 2020 exam is the last paper-based exam; exams in 2021 will be computer-based for all levels.

 |Scheduling||One exam day/time offered||

-Self-schedule in exam window (up to a 7-day period).
-Rescheduling after initial appointment incurs USD 250 fee.
+Self-schedule in exam window (up to a 10-day period).
+Rescheduling after initial appointment incurs USD 25* fee.

 |Locations||Proctored exam in 192 locations globally||Proctored exam in 400+ locations globally, to include all locations currently offered in June.|

 With the transition to computer-based testing, CFA Institute will implement a change in exam length.
-In February 2021, we will reduce the Level I CFA Program exam to 180 questions resulting in a proportional reduction in testing time.
 CFA Institute invested in independent psychometric research which clearly showed that a shorter exam would not affect our ability to reliably determine who has demonstrated the required competency to pass the exam.
-Just as a thermometer does not provide more accurate readings with longer measurements, the longer exam is not providing sufficient additional insights to warrant remaining at 240 questions.
+Just as a thermometer does not provide more accurate readings with longer measurements, the longer exam is not providing sufficient additional insights to warrant remaining at its current length.
+Candidates will have the same average time per question that they had under paper-based testing.

 Each exam appointment will include: